husnen748/Defensive-Security-Projects-Blue-Team-Labs-in-Microsoft-Azure-M365/README.md

 ### ✅ Microsoft Defender for Endpoint
 - Applied preset security policies (Safe Links, Anti-Malware, Anti-Phishing)
 - Onboarded and monitored Windows devices
-- Investigated threats using Security Copilot
+- Logged into Security Copilot and explored its features
 - Created and executed KQL queries for hunting
 - Enabled audit logging with Microsoft Purview